iftechfoundation/twine-cookbook/passagevisits/sugarcube/sugarcube_passagevisits.md

 ## Summary

-In SugarCube, the global function [`visited()`](http://www.motoslave.net/sugarcube/2/docs/#functions-function-visited) returns the number of times a passage has been visited during the course of the story.
-Combined with the [`<<= >>`](http://www.motoslave.net/sugarcube/2/docs/#macros-macro-equal) expression, the result of a global function can be written to a passage.
+In SugarCube, the global function *[visited()](http://www.motoslave.net/sugarcube/2/docs/#functions-function-visited)* returns the number of times a passage has been visited during the course of the story.
+Combined with the [`<<= >>`](http://www.motoslave.net/sugarcube/2/docs/#macros-macro-equal) macro expression, the result of a global function can be written to a passage.

 ## Live Example